dballari/dualtone-playground-demo/README.md

 # DualTone theme playground demo

-DualTone playground demo with user patterns.
+DualTone playground demo with some user patterns and menus.
-It's a Work in progress—demo content has no yet been finished

 Created thanks to Ronny's post on [how to use playground](https://developer.wordpress.org/news/2024/04/25/how-to-use-wordpress-playground-for-interactive-demos/) and thanks to Nick's post on [overrides in synced patterns](https://developer.wordpress.org/news/2024/06/18/an-introduction-to-overrides-in-synced-patterns/).